 Print Volume: 5.5' x 5.5' x 5.5' | Construction Design: Open-Frame | Printing Material: PLA only

 The FlashForge Finder is another 3D printer I will highly recommend and one of the things that I loved about it is its futuristic approach.
-It supports wireless communication through a second generation Wi-Fi connection which means you can send printing models directly from your device to the printer.
+It supports wireless communication through a second-generation Wi-Fi connection which means you can send printing models directly from your device to the printer.
 The printer comes with an 8GB internal memory.
 Moreover, this FlashForge printer can be linked to the cloud which allows you to store, edit and share your printing models online but most importantly, it gives you access to a wide database of print models.

 Even though you will have to do the calibration yourself, FlashForge Finder comes with an intelligent leveling system that guides you through the process through well-articulated messages on the touch-screen display.
-Speaking of which, the color screen is a great addition that facilitates easy operation of the printer.
+Speaking of which, the color screen is a great addition that facilitates the easy operation of the printer.

 The Finder’s build plate is non-heated and features a slide-in mechanism which makes the whole process of removing your finished prints a whole lot easier.
 Another mentionable feature is the printer’s soundlessness while printing.
 None of that irritating whirring sounds from this baby.
 The decision by manufacturers to use plastic alloy in the construction of the FlashForge Finder printer was also a wise move that results in more stable prints.